Electrician vs Electrical Engineer: Which Do You Need?

-In contrast, electrical engineers build and design the products that will need electricity to work after being manufactured.
-There are so many different things that require electricity, and so electrical engineers are behind the design of many things we use everyday.
-For example, electrical engineers have been critical in the creation of iphones, computers, cars, and many other products.
+In contrast, electrical engineers build and design products that will need electricity to work after being manufactured.
+There are so many different things that require electricity, and so electrical engineers are behind the design of many things we use every day.
+For example, electrical engineers have been critical in the creation of iPhones, computers, cars, and many other products.
 Electricians and electrical engineer career paths don’t typically cross.
 However, there are systems that electricians repair or install that were first designed and built by engineers.

 Now that you understand the difference, you should know who to call.
 Are you a homeowner or business looking for repairs or installations?
 Call an electrician!
 If you’re a business or someone with a startup idea looking for assistance in the custom design of an electronic product, you’ll need to find an electrical engineer.